Wall St Week Ahead: Earnings, money flows to push stocks higher

 Major technology companies also report next week, but the bar for the sector has been lowered even further.

-Chipmakers like Advanced Micro Devices, which is due Tuesday, are expected to underperform as PC sales shrink.
-AMD shares fell more than 10 percent Friday after disappointing results from its larger competitor, Intel.
-Still, a chipmaker sector index posted its highest weekly close since last April.
+Chipmakers like Advanced Micro Devices AMD.N, which is due Tuesday, are expected to underperform as PC sales shrink.
+AMD shares fell more than 10 percent Friday after disappointing results from its larger competitor, Intel (INTC.O).
+Still, a chipmaker sector index .SOX posted its highest weekly close since last April.

-Other major companies reporting next week include Google , IBM, Johnson & Johnson and DuPont on Tuesday, Microsoft and 3M on Thursday and Procter & Gamble on Friday.
+Other major companies reporting next week include Google (GOOG.O), IBM (IBM.N), Johnson & Johnson (JNJ.N) and DuPont (DD.N) on Tuesday, Microsoft (MSFT.O) and 3M (MMM.N) on Thursday and Procter & Gamble (PG.N) on Friday.

 CASH POURING IN, HOUSING DATA COULD HELP